Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Results

-Given a calibrated correlative model constructed using a sufficient amount of bubble centring data, the above cut-off can be utilized to predict the lowest operational rates or $\Fr$-value at which detachment will occur.
-Using the modelling structure presented in \S\ref{sec:2.2}, an iterative (or graphical) solution is necessary to calculate the critical value of $\Fr$.
+Provided a calibrated correlative model constructed using a sufficient amount of bubble centring data, the above cut-off can be utilized to predict the lowest operational rates or $\Fr$-value (for a fixed $D$-value) at which detachment will occur.
+Using the analytic structure presented in \S\ref{sec:2.2}, an iterative (or graphical) solution is necessary to calculate the critical value of $\Fr$.
 This approach is tested using coefficients determined here.
-The Newton-Raphson method, as presented in \citet{Chapra12}, was implemented in MATLAB to solve for detachment Froude number $\FrD$ corresponding to $\oyOD=2.5\%$ and $\oyTD=2.5\%$ at all of $\muLN\in\{1,5,10,20,30\}$.
+The Newton-Raphson method, as given in \citet{Chapra12}, was implemented in MATLAB to solve for detachment Froude number $\FrD$ corresponding to $\oyOD=2.5\%$ and $\oyTD=2.5\%$ at all of $\muLN\in\{1,5,10,20,30\}$.
 Results are presented in table \ref{tab:05}.

 For a location $1D$ upstream of long bubble nose-tip, an upper film with $0.025D$ thickness is predicted at $\FrD=1.20$ for air-water slug flow\textemdash an underprediction relative to existing literature yet reasonable regardless.
-For $\muL\in\{5,10,20,30\}$, $\FrD$ calculated based on $\oyOD$ is severely low in that obtained values may not represent physical slug flow solutions.
-This elicits two possible inferences; namely, the existence of either 1) a critical weakness within the correlative model (e.g., too few input data or a weakly formulated independent variable) or 2) a thin upper liquid film at $z=D$ by default for the $\muL$-cases of inquiry, logically maintaining a thickness of $\oyOD>2.5\%$.
-With respect to $z=2D$, $\FrD$ is over-predicted for $\muLN=1$, reasonably predicted for $\muLN\in\{5,10\}$ and yet again under-predicted for $\muLN\in\{20,30\}$.
+For $\muLN\in\{5,10,20,30\}$, $\FrD$ calculated based on $\oyOD$ is severely low in that obtained values may not represent physical slug flow solutions.
+This elicits two possible inferences; namely, the existence of either 1) a critical weakness within the correlative model (e.g., too few input data or a weakly formulated independent variable) or 2) a thin upper liquid film by default for the $\muL$-cases of inquiry, logically maintaining a thickness of $\oyOD>2.5\%$.
+At $2D$ upstream of nose-tip, $\FrD$ is overpredicted for $\muLN=1$, reasonably predicted for $\muLN\in\{5,10\}$ and yet again underpredicted for $\muLN\in\{20,30\}$.
 That calculated $\FrD$-values are larger for $\oyTD$ than they are for $\oyOD$ is expected since increased inertial supply is necessary to induce more extensive long bubble detachment (``extent'' referring to distance measured upstream from nose-tip).
-Despite showing promise in regard to outputted order-of-magnitude and underlying relationality, the correlative approach utilized here is a first-order attempt at empirically modelling the bubble centring phenomenon and thus demands further development to become reliably useful.
+Despite showing promise with respect to outputted order-of-magnitude and underlying relationality, the correlative approach utilized here is a first-order attempt at empirically modelling the bubble centring phenomenon and thus demands further development to become reliably useful.